Computing the blocks of a quasi-median graph: Introduction

 \section{Introduction}

 Quasi-median graphs are a tool commonly used by evolutionary biologists to visualise the evolution of molecular sequences, especially mitochondrial sequences (Schwarz and D"ur~\cite{SD11}; Ayling and Brown~\cite{AB08}; Bandelt et al.~\cite{BFSR95}; Huson et al.~\cite[Chapter~9]{HRS10}).
-Their application to molecular sequence analysis was introduced for binary sequences in (Bandelt et al.~\cite{BFSR95}) and for arbitrary sequences in (Bandelt et al.~\cite{BFR99}).
-A quasi-median graph can be constructed for an alignment of sequences over any alphabet \cite{BD07}; for binary sequences they are also known as \emph{median graphs} (Bandelt et al.~\cite{BFSR95}).
-An example of a quasi-median graph associated to the hypothetical alignment of sequences $s_1$--$s_9$ is presented in Figure~\ref{fig:qm-graph} (see Bandelt and D"ur \cite{BD07} for more details on how to construct such graphs).
+They were introduced by Mulder~\cite[Chapter~6]{M80} and their application to molecular sequence analysis was introduced for binary sequences in (Bandelt et al.~\cite{BFSR95}) and for arbitrary sequences in (Bandelt et al.~\cite{BFR99}).
+A quasi-median graph can be constructed for an alignment of sequences over any alphabet (Bandelt and D"ur~\cite{BD07}); for binary sequences they are also known as \emph{median graphs} (Bandelt et al.~\cite{BFSR95}).
+An example of a quasi-median graph associated to the hypothetical alignment of sequences $s_1$--$s_9$ is presented in Figure~\ref{fig:qm-graph} (see Bandelt and D"ur~\cite{BD07} for more details on how to construct such graphs).